lemonLogic-blip/AI-Art-Discourse-Analysis/README.md

 ---

+## Key Questions

+This project investigates several key questions:

+1. How do online communities govern AI-generated art?
+2. How does AI disclosure affect the way audiences respond?
+3. What types of value frames dominate AI art discourse?
+4. Do pricing and engagement signals differ across AI, hybrid, and individual creators?

+---

 # Datasets

 This project integrates **three datasets** to analyze governance rules, audience discourse, and market engagement signals related to AI-generated art.